 - Don’t argue or harass the bully.

 If the bullying is happening on a social networking site or forum, delete the bully from your friends list and report the bully.
-If the bully is targeting you via email, mark their messages as spam and your spam filter will do the rest.
+Perhaps this person is targeting you via email.
+If so, mark their messages as spam and your spam filter will do the rest.
 If it doesn’t, you can always setup a new email account.

 Should you report the bully?